teambit/docs/old_docs/bitsrc-plans.md

 ### Canceling a paid subscription (Team or Business)

 Diana is a team leader.
 She pays for her Team subscription plan on the 5th of every month.
-If Diana wants to downgrade from the paid subscription to the Community free subscription on June 10th, she'll remain on the paid plan and have access to her private Collections until the end of her current billing cycle on July 4th.
+If Diana wants to downgrade from the paid subscription to the Community free subscription on June 10th, she'll remain on the paid plan and have access to her private scopes until the end of her current billing cycle on July 4th.
 On July 5th, the free community plan will take effect.
 This process also applies to the Business subscription.